 Another problem that you may notice is that the lights on your dashboard or other electrical accessories inside your car are blinking or turned on and off sporadically.

 This signifies that the ignition switch’s connection plate is bad, and it may be caused by corrosion or wear.
 This is most often something that is not fixable, and you have to replace the ignition switch.
 Luckily, you can often replace the ignition switch instead of the whole ignition lock.

-This is something that is not very common, but it can happen for sure.
-If the immobilizer is unlocked once – it does not need to recognize the key again until the car is restarted, and therefore the car will run fine without the keys in the ignition.
+If the immobilizer is unlocked once, it does not need to recognize the key again until the car is restarted, and therefore the car will run fine without the keys in the ignition.

 Some ignition switches will allow the electrical unit on the back of the key barrel to be changed independently of the barrel itself.
 However, it’s more common for the entire ignition switch to be sold as a complete unit.